abdallahalaraby/android-ViewScreenshot/README.md

 [ ![Download](https://api.bintray.com/packages/abdallahalaraby/Blink/Blink/images/download.svg) ](https://bintray.com/abdallahalaraby/Blink/Blink/_latestVersion)

- Android library that enables users to take screenshots of single Views and Activities.
+ Android library that enables users to take screenshots of  Views and Activities.

 <h2>Dependency:</h2>
 Include Blink into your project by adding the following line in your module-level build.gradle